Grease (1978 soundtrack): Track listing

-Side four
+All tracks written by Jim Jacobs and Warren Casey, except where noted.

+Original 1978 release

 CD release

 The CD of the soundtrack has been released twice in the US.
 In April 1991 it was released through Polydor Records as a single disc replicating the sequence of the original 1978 RSO LP.
 In September 2003 it was released by PolyGram as a 2-CD digitally-remastered "Deluxe Edition" containing additional tracks.
 As with the LP and single-disc CD, the songs are not presented in the order replicating their appearances in the movie.

 40th anniversary vinyl reissue

 In August 2018, Polydor reissued the vinyl album to celebrate its original release in 1978.
 Released on 180g vinyl and mastered in half speed, it was the first time since its original release that it had used the original RSO record label in the artwork.
 No information was provided on who or where the record was half speed mastered.